List of mayors of Washington, D.C.: Mayors of the City of Washington (1802–1871)

-1790–1871: Mayors of Georgetown
+Mayors of Georgetown (1790–1871)

 From 1751 to 1789, Georgetown was governed by Commissioners who were either appointed by an act of Maryland or were elected by the other commissioners to fill vacancies. in 1790 the government was changed to include a Mayor, a Recorder, Aldermen and a Common Council.
 During this time it was governed by nineteen different commissioners.

 Georgetown was a town in Maryland until 1801, when it became a municipality within the District of Columbia.
 From 1802 until 1871, mayors of Georgetown were elected to one-year terms, with no term limits.
 Like the City of Washington and Washington County, Georgetown's local government ceased to exist in 1871, when Congress merged the three entities into the single District government.

-1871–1874: Governors of the District of Columbia
+Governors of the District of Columbia (1871–1874)

 In 1871, Congress created a territorial government for the entire District of Columbia, which was headed by a governor appointed by the President of the United States to a four-year term.
 Due to alleged mismanagement and corruption, including allegations of contractors bribing members of the District legislature to receive contracts, the territorial government was discontinued in 1874.

-1874–1878: Commissioners of the District of Columbia
+Commissioners of the District of Columbia (1874–1878)

 From 1874 to 1878 the District was administered by a three-member, temporary Board of Commissioners with both legislative and executive authority, all appointed by the President.
 They were assisted by an engineer (Captain Richard L. Hoxie).
 The law made no provision for a President to this board of temporary Commissioners, and none was ever elected, but Commissioner Dennison acted in that capacity at all board meetings he attended.

-1878–1967: Presidents of the Board of Commissioners
+Presidents of the Board of Commissioners (1878–1967)

 In 1878, the Board of Commissioners was made permanent and re-organized.
 From 1878 to 1967, the District was administered by this new three-member Board of Commissioners with both legislative and executive authority, all appointed by the President.
 The board comprised one Democrat, one Republican, and one civil engineer with no specified party.
 The three Commissioners would then elect one of their number to serve as president of the board.
 While not quite analogous to the role of a mayor, the president of the board was the district's Chief Executive.